komodorio/docs/docs/Learn/Annotations.md

 - Integrated solutions

 **Where does Komodor utilize annotations?**
-Komodor uses these annotations enrich service information and creates powerful connections between services.
+Komodor uses these annotations to enrich service information and creates powerful connections between services.

 - Services explorer
 - Related services